Riga Autobus Factory: Move to Jelgava, decline and collapse

 By the beginning of the 1990s, the RAF-2203 was completely outdated and the factory set about designing a new model.
 The original plan was to build a new RAF vehicle to be called the M1 "Roksana”, designed with help from the British consultancy International Automotive Developments.
 The model was successfully displayed at several auto salons, but never got further than a prototype.
 The same thing happened to the front-wheel drive 1994 RAF M2 'Stils' (“Style”) microbus.

 After the collapse of the USSR, the new borders broke the supply chains and production fell drastically.
 An investment proposal came from the Russian GAZ company, but it was rejected by the Latvian government, which considered Russian capital a threat to Latvian independence.
 Although some Western and East Asian investors also showed their interest in RAF, all of them considered this investment too risky as the local economy was too small to support large production and the Russian market was virtually closed due to the volatile Russian economy and a complicated political relationship between Russia and Latvia.
 The large factory, largely dependent on parts and materials brought from outside Latvia, required a lot of resources for its maintenance and was described by some investors as the only valuable asset of the factory.
 Another blow was the popularity of the Russian GAZelle van, unveiled in 1994.

 In 1997, the last batch of 13-seat RAF-22039s was released.
-The last automobile produced by the dying giant was the RAF-3311 — a hearse.
+The last automobile produced by the dying giant was the RAF-3311 — a hearse that could fit four bodies.

 In 1998, RAF went bankrupt.
 The only part of the company that survived was RAF-Avia, a charter airline set up using the four airplanes owned by the plant.
-The 120,000 m² manufacturing site, complete with machinery, is owned by JSC Balitva.
+The 120,000 m² manufacturing site, complete with machinery and land were purchased by SIA Baltiva, which was established in 2000, for 150 thousand lats.
 They considered selling it to a western automaker, but this proved unrealistic.
 As of 2002, the assembly shop was still in order and all the design documents existed, so production could be started again if there should be a need.
 ErAZ expressed interest, but probably only for the designs.

-After the bankruptcy of RAF, factory's buildings and land were purchased by SIA Baltiva for 150 thousand lats (later known as SIA NP Jelgava Business Park).
-Shortly after, company's shares were transferred to the Nordic Partners group, which was originally financed by the Icelandic businessman Gisli Reyninsson (Icelandic: Reynisson Gisli).
-On the estates purchased, SIA NP Jelgava Business Park developed an industrial park with a total area of 23 ha.
+In 2005, SIA Baltiva was renamed SIA NP Jelgavas biznesa parks ('NP Jelgava Business Park').
+Shortly after, the company's shares were transferred to Nordic Partners Properties Limited of the Nordic Partners Group, which was originally financed by the Icelandic businessman Gisli Reyninsson.
+On the estates purchased, NP Jelgavas biznesa parks developed an industrial park with a total area of 23 ha.